JaceTheGrayOne/ARIS/docs/legacy_resources/ARIS_Frontend_SDD.md

 ## 12. Testing Strategy (Frontend)
 - Unit tests for form validation, DTO shaping, and error mapping.
 - Integration tests for API client against mocked backend responses and progress streams.
-- Visual regression (screenshot) tests to preserve current appearance while refactoring the stack.
+- Visual regression (screenshot) tests to catch unintended UI regressions as the stack evolves.
 - Manual smoke flows per tool: configure, run, observe progress, view results, open logs.

-## 13. Migration Notes (What Not to Recreate)
+## 13. Implementation Notes (What Not to Recreate)
 - Do not split between vanilla HTML/JS and React/TypeScript/Tailwind; rebuild as a single cohesive stack of your choice.
 - Avoid legacy build artifacts (mixed bundlers, duplicate stylesheets).
 Use one build pipeline and one component system.
-- Preserve visual layout and UX patterns, not the legacy DOM structure or CSS class naming.
+- Do not attempt to reproduce the legacy visual layout or DOM/CSS structure; treat this as a fresh UI with its own layout and styling.

 ---
-This SDD defines the desired frontend structure, behaviors, and backend wiring while retaining the existing ARIS visual feel and user flows, without recreating the hybrid implementation.***
+This SDD defines the desired frontend structure, behaviors, and user flows for the new ARIS UI, without recreating the previous hybrid implementation.***